designstem/projects/waste/index.md

 ## Growth of trees and bones

-During their lifecycle both these natural structures make **optimal use of material** in dealing with stresses and loads.
+During their lifetime both these natural structures make **optimal use of material** to cope with stresses and loads.

 -